Indonesian tsunami volcano lost two-thirds of its height | Malay Mail

 Some 7,202 people suffered injuries and nearly 1,300 homes were destroyed after the waves crashed into the coastlines of western Java island and south Sumatra.

-More than 40,000 people have been evacuated for fear of another tsunami as Anak Krakatoa continues to rumble.
+More than 40,000 people have been evacuated for fear of another tsunami as Anak Krakatau continues to rumble.